AemikaChow/DATASOURCE/README.md

 :pig: means the dataset can be found

-We uniformed the words for consistency.
+We uniformed the words decribe the fashion concept.
 - &nbsp;**Silhouette** (shape): the shape of a garment, *e.g.* H line, A line *etc*;
 - &nbsp;**Material** (fabric): the material made a garment, *e.g.* chiffon, lace *etc*;
 - &nbsp;**Print** (pattern): the surface design of a garment, *e.g.* checks, dotted *etc*;